sepinf-inc/IPED/README.md

 - Integrated and intuitive analysis interface
 - High multithread performance and support for large cases: up to 135 millions of items as of 12/12/2019

 Currently IPED uses the Sleuthkit library (https://github.com/sleuthkit/sleuthkit) only to decode disk images and file systems, so the same image formats are supported: RAW/DD, E01, ISO, AFF, VHD, VMDK.
 Also there is support for UDF, AD1 (AccessData) and UFDR (Cellebrite) formats.
+Recently support for APFS was added, thanks to BlackBag implementation for Sleuthkit.

+## Features

 Some of IPED several features are listed below: